anirbanbasu/dqa/README.md

 The approximate workflow for DQA can be summarised as follows.
 ![Workflow](./diagrams/workflow.svg)

-This diagram shows that similar to the tutorial [^1], the DQA workflow performs query decomposition to ensure that complex queries are not sent to the LLM to see how it responds.
+The DQA workflow uses a [self-discover](https://arxiv.org/abs/2402.03620) "agent" to produce a reasoning structure but not answer the question.
+Similar to the tutorial [^1], the DQA workflow performs query decomposition with respect to the reasoning structure to ensure that complex queries are not directly sent to the LLM to see how it responds.
 Instead, sub-questions (i.e., decompositions of the complex query) that help answer the complex query are sent.
 The workflow further optimises the sub-questions through a query refinement step, which loops if necessary.

 Once the refined sub-questions are satisfactory, each such sub-question is sent to an instance of a [ReAct](https://arxiv.org/abs/2210.03629) "agent", also implemented as a workflow.
 Each ReAct workflow loops as necessary in order to answer the question given to it.